Cloning is a handy tool that can help your OKR process run much more efficiently. First we’ll show you when to use cloning, and then how to do it.

-Say you are scoring and closing Objectives in Q2 in preparation for Q3.
-You notice that you have unfinished Objectives which you would like to continue working on.
-You might decide to roll them over to Q3.
+Now let's say you're scoring and closing Objectives in Q2 in preparation for Q3.
+You notice that you have unfinished Objectives which you would like to continue working on, so you decide to roll them over to Q3.

 Make sure to clone before you close and score Q2.
 Objectives cannot be cloned once they are marked done.
 They would need to be reopened in order to clone if they are already marked done.

-Feel free to tweak the clone, including changing key results or KPI to reflect the remaining work in the new time period.
+Step 3.
+If necessary, edit or tweak the newly cloned Objective, including changing key results or KPIs to reflect the remaining work in the new time period.